niclimcy/post-processing-demo/README.md

 ![Add new Volume Profile](Demo/New_Volume_Profile.png)

-2. View the newly created `Global Volume` in the Inspector and press `New` under Profile to createa a new volume profile
+2. View the newly created `Global Volume` in the Inspector and press `New` under Profile to create a new volume profile

 ![Add new Volume Profile Override](Demo/Add_Volume_Override.png)